Participate in a creative weekend that ignites your curiosity and opens new perspectives.

 We will finish around 4.30 pm on Sunday 12th May

-You choose the level of accommodation that you would like for the weekend.
+You choose and book the level of accommodation that you would like for the weekend.

 Cost of the weekend:

-A fresh and healthy lunch on both days is included as are all drinks and snacks during the day.
+A fresh and healthy lunch on both days is included as are all drinks and snacks, teas and coffee during the day.

 Element, as ever, puts its emphasis on delivering a quality weekend.

 “It was brilliant once again.
-We have so many lovely memories.
+So many lovely memories.
 Thanks as ever for your attention to detail.”
 Sophia Christie